Maryland Military and Naval Academy: Extracurricular activities

 The academy had two social fraternities.
 The Delta chapter of Kappa Sigma fraternity formed at the academy on October 19, 1885.
 It inducted 31 brothers before the school closed in April 1887.
 Gamma chapter of Gamma Delta Psi high school fraternity operated at the academy from 1885 until the school closing.

 The cadets attended church on Sundays.
 They attended social events such as the holiday hop in December.
 On February 19, 1886, the academy held an Intermediate Hop that featured a band and female guests from Baltimore, Cambridge, and Easton, Maryland.

 In April 1886, 100 cadets went on a ten-day Easter break cruise along the Potomac River and down the Chesapeake Bay to Old Point Comfort.
 In August 1886, 75 cadets went on a summer cruise on the academy's clipper ship, Amazon, sailing along the Chesapeake Bay and up to Newport, Rhode Island.

 Leadership

 Maryland Military and Naval Academy's superintendent was Major Benedict J. Burges who had studied at the Virginia Military Institute.
 Because of his role with the academy, Burges received a commission as a colonel in the Maryland State troops.
 The academy's associate superintendent was J. C. M. Johnston; he resigned in September 1886.
 Its secretary was R. H. Rogers, and George M. Tull was its commissary.

 Major George A. Armes replaced Burges as superintendent after purchasing the academy in early 1887.
 Armes hired and then fired a month later, a Lt.
-Jenkins, formerly of the 4th Calvary, as commandant.
+Jenkins, formerly of the 4th Cavalry, as commandant.

 The 1886 Board of Visitors included: